aebhughes/jozi/README.md

 Until you are used to using git, follow this workflow:

 - `cd python/django/jozi`
-- 'source bin/activate'
+- `source bin/activate`
-- 'git fetch'.
+- `git fetch`.
 It will ask for your userid and password
-- 'git pull'. userid and password again.
+- `git pull`. userid and password again.
 - Before you change anything, `git checkout -b <some-name>`
 - Change, delete, add files to your heart's content.
 - Whenever you feel that the current set of changes are OK: